msinhore/adaptive_climate/README.md

 ## What it does

+Adaptive Climate intelligently manages your climate system using a scientific, adaptive approach.
+It:

+- Continuously monitors indoor temperature, outdoor temperature, radiant temperature (if available), and occupancy sensors.
+- Detects the current season based on your latitude and date, adapting comfort logic for summer and winter.
+- Uses user-configurable minimum and maximum comfort temperature ranges.
+- Applies the ASHRAE 55-2020 Adaptive Thermal Comfort model to determine the optimal comfort zone for your environment.
+- Automatically sets your AC or heater to the most appropriate mode (cool, heat, fan, or off) to maintain comfort and save energy.
+- Dynamically controls fan speed (air velocity) to improve comfort, even without changing the setpoint temperature.
+- Turns off the climate system when not needed (e.g., when the space is unoccupied or already within the comfort zone).
+- Integrates all available sensor data (temperature, humidity, radiant temperature, occupancy, etc.) for precise, science-based comfort decisions.
+- Ensures all actions are based on international comfort standards, not just fixed setpoints.

-Adaptive Climate automatically calculates optimal indoor temperatures based on outdoor conditions, following scientific comfort standards.
-Instead of fixed temperature setpoints, it adapts to weather patterns to improve comfort while reducing energy consumption.
+Instead of fixed temperature setpoints, Adaptive Climate adapts to weather, season, and occupancy to improve comfort and reduce energy consumption, providing a truly intelligent and scientific climate control experience.

 ## Problem it solves